 Overall Attitudes That Will Help You Improve Your People Skills

-You have a long-term, 'bigger picture' perspective
+You have a long-term, bigger picture perspective

 If your perspective is rooted in the short term then you'll get freaked out by every small thing that doesn't go your way.
 You'll let a bad week, or a single stilted conversation discourage you.
 From a broader perspective none of these little ups and downs matter.
-All that's important is that you're making steady upward progress over a longer period of time.
+All that's important is that you're making steady upward progress over a longer period.
 If you're trying to get over your shyness, and the last month hasn't been too productive, what's it matter if a year from now you'll still be way more outgoing?

 You're not too hard on yourself